SebastianHeyneman/compare-SF-neighborhoods/fog/README.md

 3: Calculate the mean hours of fog per neighborhood, in a GIS software like [QGIS](https://www.qgis.org/en/site/).

-Here's my [QGIS file](FogbyNeighborhood.qgz) with the fog analysis.
+This is my [QGIS file](FogbyNeighborhood.qgz) with the fog analysis.

 ## Acknowledgements